ma7moudShaaban/Penetration-Testing/Network/Active Directory Enumeration & Attacks/README.md

 - When we connect to `DEV01` using a tool such as `evil-winrm`, we connect with network authentication (using Kerberos), so our credentials are not stored in memory and, therefore, will not be present on the system to authenticate to other resources on behalf of our user.
 - **Why does this happen?**
-    - Kerberos: When you authenticate with Kerberos, you don’t send your password; instead, you get a special "ticket" (TGS) from a central system (called the KDC) that says, “You’re allowed to access this machine.”
+    - Kerberos: When you authenticate with Kerberos, you don't send your password; instead, you get a special "ticket" (TGS) from a central system (called the KDC) that says, "You're allowed to access this machine."
 But this ticket is only valid for the machine you connected to (`DEV01`).
-It won’t work for Machine `DC01`.
+It won't work for Machine `DC01`.
     - NTLM: When you authenticate with a password or NTLM hash (e.g., using tools like PSExec), the hash is temporarily stored in memory on `DEV01`.
 This allows it to be reused to access Machine `DC01`.

 > [!NOTE]